rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 A port-group is a single configuration item that logically groups ports together.
 The benefit to using a port-group is that you can reference a port-group in access-list entries that have object-groups as well.
 This is better than the alternative of having to create individual access-list entries for each component of the port-group.

-A powerful example of an efficient use of port-groups is a single access-list entry that references an object-group of 100 source IPs, an object-group of 10 destination IPs, and a port-group of 5 TCP ports.
+A powerful example of an efficient use of port-groups is a single access-list entry that references an object-group of 100 source IPs, an object-group of 10 destination IPs, and a port-group of five TCP ports.
 Using the object-group and port-group strategy, your firewall's running configuration requires only one access-list entry.
 If you did not use object-groups and port-groups, you would need **5,000 access-list entries** in the running configuration, individually specifying each unique source IP, destination IP, and TCP port combinations.

 **Note:** The Firewall Manager v2 allows you to create port-groups using only TCP or UDP ports.

 ### Why should I use a port-group?

 Port-groups improve the organization and readability of a firewall's running configuration.
-A running configuration that is easy to read and modify reduces the chances for a misconfiguration and increases the ability to troubleshoot issues quickly.
+A running configuration that is easy to read and modify reduces the chances of a misconfiguration and increases the ability to troubleshoot issues quickly.

 ### Port-groups in the Firewall Manager v2